 Hi fellow guitar lover!
 Well, I have been playing guitar professionally and teaching for over 25 years.
-I've done 100+ gigs a year in casinos, clubs, bars, resorts, weddings, and festivals for the last 15 years with my own bands as well as a hired gun for many bands.
-I’ve had the privilege of being mentored by and performing with some truly talented and inspiring musicians over the years and am excited at the prospect of passing on all that I have learned to others who share the same love of music.
+I've performed about 100 professional gigs a year for the last 20 years.
+I’ve been lucky enough to have the privilege of being mentored by and performed with some truly talented and inspiring musicians over the years and am excited at the prospect of passing on all that I have learned to others who share the same love of music.

 So you want to be a better player...

-Whatever your goals are, just having a fun hobby to impress your friends, jamming with friends, or gigging professionally I am excited by the opportunity to help you grow and achieve those goals.
+Whatever your goals are, just having a fun hobby, jamming with buddys, writing tunes, or gigging professionally I am excited by the opportunity to help you grow and achieve those goals.
 With proper direction, if you have the passion for it and are willing to put the focus and time in, there is nothing stopping you from getting there.

 Do I need to learn boring theory?

-Of course, like any good teacher, I teach music “Theory”, along with ear training, picking and fingerstyle technique, groove and timing, songwriting, etc. but I’d like to point out that what many people call boring “Theory” is not really about memorizing scales and chords.
+Like any good teacher, I teach music “Theory”, along with ear training, picking and fingerstyle technique, groove and timing, songwriting, etc. but I’d like to point out that what many people call boring “Theory” is not really about memorizing scales and chords.
 That is a simply means to an end.
 Music is a language.
 Once you know some of the key building blocks, understanding and conversing in the same language as your favorite artists becomes second nature after a while.
-It is more about things such as hearing a favorite song, understanding why it sounds the way it does and being able to add that to your vocabulary.
-This is a big part of what people talk about when they say they have been influenced by other artists.
-It is a wonderful and more and more liberating musical experience the more you develop these skills.
-Being able to hear a song once and understand what’s going on, play it back and improvise over it sometimes almost feels like a superpower, a lot of fun and not boring at all!
+It is more about hearing a favorite song, understanding why it sounds the way it does and being able to speak that same language.
+It is a more and more liberating experience the more you develop these skills.
+Being able to hear a song once and understand what’s going on, play it back and improvise over it almost feels like a superpower, a lot of fun.
+That's not boring at all!
 Lol.

 What else can you help me with?

-In addition to guitar I can also integrate instruction in other related areas such as songwriting, singing while playing, recording and mixing, booking gigs, getting the best out of your gear, live performance, how to run a live PA, running efficient band rehearsals, etc. Pretty much anything that you might need to know when it comes to making the most out of performing music in the real world.
+In addition to guitar I can also integrate instruction in other related areas such as songwriting, singing while playing, recording and mixing, booking gigs, your gear, performing live , band rehearsals, etc. Pretty much anything that you might need to know when it comes to performing music in the real world.

 How do I know who the right teacher is for me?

-My recommendation for anyone looking for the right teacher is to call a few, talk to them about your goals, musical interests, etc. and see if you even click with that person and their teaching style.
-Then take a couple of trial lessons from different teachers.
-Many give discounts for trial lessons.
+My recommendation for anyone looking for the right teacher is to call several, talk to them about your goals, musical interests, etc. and see if you even click with that person and their style.
+Take a couple of trial lessons from different teachers.
+Many give discounts for trial lessons, including me.
 If a certain teacher inspires you, helps you progress then of course you’ll want to keep going.
-Not all teachers are created equal or necessarily the right fit for your goals and learning style.
-I’ve had many teachers but I can only think of a couple that were true mentors that made me the player I am today.
+Not all teachers are created equal or necessarily the right fit.
+I’ve had many teachers but only a couple were true mentors that made me the player I am today.
 If I could be that for you I would be honored for the opportunity.

 How do I get started on my guitar journey?

-Just give me a call.
-Chatting about guitar is always fun and I'm happy to answer any questions and if you feel like moving forward we can setup a trial lesson and start having some fun learning guitar and take it from there, no pressure.
+Just shoot me an email and we can setup a time to chat.
+Chatting about guitar is always fun and I'm happy to answer any questions.
+If you feel it's for you, then we can setup a trial lesson and have some fun learning guitar then take it from there, no pressure. : )